florianmattana/florian/_posts/2026-03-17-fp4-fused-attention-kernel-sm120.md

 All 32 lanes reported 256.0.
 The scale factor is correctly applied by the hardware.

 8.0 is a power of two, so the scale factor lands exactly on the block maximum — no rounding loss.
 In practice, non-power-of-two maxima introduce a gap between the actual maximum and the scale factor.
-A block with max 12.0 uses a scale of 16, meaning FP4's range [0, 6.0] maps to [0, 96.0], while the data only occupies [0, 12.0].
+A block with max 12.0 uses a scale of 16, meaning FP4's range of 0 to 6.0 maps to 0 to 96.0, while the data only occupies 0 to 12.0.
 Three quarters of the representable range is wasted.
 This is the cost of restricting scale factors to powers of two.

 Block size: precision versus overhead
 On SM120 with kind::mxf8f6f4 and scale_vec::1X, each scale factor covers 32 consecutive elements along K. This is not configurable — the instruction dictates it.